Big Joe

 First and foremost, the postal service does NOT automatically re-deliver items.
 Our daily workload is too heavy to have parcels from the previous day in our trucks.
 If you receive a pink notice slip, you can go to the post office the following day from the notice date (upper center on face of slip) or you can call the 800 number on the back of it to schedule re-delivery.
 You can also schedule re-delivery online @ USPS.com/redelivery.
 Unless the carrier sees a place where he can safely leave a parcel, they usually will leave a notice.
 Reason being that about 95% of the packages we deliver have barcodes on them that we have to scan.
 Here is an example of what I mean.
 If I left your parcel somewhere on your property, I would scan it as being delivered.
 But if it goes missing and the customer complains that they never received it, management looks at me because it was linked to me by way of barcode and I had it last.
 I belive this to be the basic logic behind most of the people who preform jobs such as mine.
 I hope I answered your question buddy.

-If a homeless person wants to use your bathroom, are you supposed to stop him?Hahaha that's classic.
+What's your favorite Onion headline of all time?Hahaha that's classic.
 Well Gizzy, when I deliver one of those, my truck becomes like the Publishers Prize Patrol van.
 I come to your door with balloons and a bullhorn, bears on tricycles, and a camera crew with a live feed to the morning news.
 Lol, Just kidding.
 Seriously though, I'm sure the company that sends your "item" is very discreet and the box It's shipped in wouldn't look different than any other.
 I'm also sure that we deliver those kinds of things everyday.
 Thanks for your colorful question.

 Well, i'm not entirely sure.
 I've always been told that doing it is a federal offense.
 I know there are people who work for the organization whose job it is to investigate these kinds of things.
 I also have have heard stories of carriers being fired for stealing, some customers too I'm sure.
 Bottom line is that its better safe then sorry.
 If you find mail that doesn't belong to you, it's best to just give it to a carrier.